 The correct sampler pump tubing is easily recognized by the blue alignment collars.
 Pump tubing from non-Isco vendors and tubes designed for other types of samplers should not be used.
 Incorrect pump tubing may result in poor pump performance or even cause parts to fail prematurely.
 Also note that the discharge tube is not the same as the pump tube.

 Refer to Figure 5-1 and the following steps to replace the pump tube.

-1. Press the On/Off button to place the sampler in the Standby state.
-This ensures that the sampler will not attempt to operate the pump.
+1. Unplug the sampler that it will not attempt to operate the pump.